 The Cherry Creek National Bank of Cherry Creek

-The Cherry Creek National Bank of Cherry Creek in New York printed $30,700 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1934 and stopped printing money in 1935, which equals a 2 year printing period.
-That means that money from this bank was not entering circulation very often.
-During its life, The Cherry Creek National Bank of Cherry Creek issued 2 different types and denominations of national currency.
+The Cherry Creek National Bank of Cherry Creek in New York printed $303,280 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1914 and stopped printing money in 1934, which equals a 21 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The Cherry Creek National Bank of Cherry Creek issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
 For the record, The Cherry Creek National Bank of Cherry Creek was located in Chautauqua County.
-It was assigned charter number 14078.
+It was assigned charter number 10481.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com